TEHRAN, Iran — Iranian media are reporting a 5.1-magnitude earthquake in the southern Kerman province.

 There were no immediate reports of casualties or damage.
 The province has been hit by several medium-intensity earthquakes in recent days.

-Iran is prone to earthquakes as it sits on many major fault lines.
+Iran is prone to near-daily earthquakes as it sits on major fault lines.
+In November, a 7.2-magnitude quake hit western Iran, killing more than 600 people.
 In 2003, a 6.6-magnitude quake flattened the historic city of Bam, killing 26,000 people.